So you want to repanel your module...

 Step 4.
 Put it back together

 Put the nuts back on the module.
 We recommend finger tightening everything and using the nut drivers only if needed.
 Be careful not to scratch your new pride and joy while you tighten!
-Knobs can be slipped right back on.
+Knobs can be slipped right back on (or pushed.
+Some will be a tight fit, but if they were on there once, they will go back on!).
 And then you're done!